langchain-ai/langchainjs/CONTRIBUTING.md

 If the two issues are related, or blocking, please link them rather than keep them as one single one.

-We will try to keep these issues as up to date as possible, though with the rapid rate of develop in this field some may get out of date.
+We will try to keep these issues as up to date as possible, though with the rapid rate of development in this field some may get out of date.
 If you notice this happening, please just let us know.

 ### 🙋 Getting Help